0age/AttributeRegistry/EIP-###.md

 _**NOTE**_: This function MUST return either true or false - i.e. calling this function MUST NOT cause the caller to revert.
 Implementations that wish to call into another contract during execution of this function MUST catch any `revert` and instead return `false`.

-_**NOTE**_: This function MUST return two equal values when performing two consecutive function calls with identical `address` and `attribute` parameters, regardless of either caller's address or any other factors.
+_**NOTE**_: This function MUST return two equal values when performing two consecutive function calls with identical `account` and `attributeTypeID` parameters, regardless of the caller's address or any other factors.
 In other words, variability of the function output is derived entirely from the storage state and the two designated parameters.

 #### `getAttributeValue` function
 ```